最近访客

 Using the Widgets API

 To create a new widget using the Widgets API you simply need to create a class that extends the standard widget class.
-Don’t worry if you don’t know what that means, because all you have to do is open up your functions.php
+Don’t worry if you don’t know what that means, because all you have to do is open up your functions.php file and paste the following code:

 class My_Widget extends WP_Widget